 The Research & Evaluation Committee consists of:

-There are additional observers at the Research & Evaluation Committee meetings representing ABSG, the Gambling Commission and the Department of Culture, Media and Sport.
+There are additional observers at the Research & Evaluation Committee meetings representing ABSG, the Gambling Commission and the Department of Digital, Culture, Media and Sport.

 GambleAware will establish and grow a directory of experts to be used across the business.
 A flexible approach to tailor the use of experts to the needs of specific programmes and draw on a wide range of expertise will be used.
 The relevant experts will be identified, with a specific scope of work and lifespan, as required by a programme.
 Longer standing ‘panels’ may also be established for longer term programmes of work and experts can be invited to report to and attend committee meetings, as necessary.

 All research outputs will be published by GambleAware following a rigorous and entirely independent peer-review process undertaken by a panel of independent experts.